hanabi/hanabi.github.io/Reference.md

   - Bob blind-plays his *Second Finesse Position*.
 It is a red 2 and it successfully plays.
   - Cathy does nothing; no other cards are promised.

+### Trash Push Ejection

+- First, see the section on the [Trash Push](#the-trash-push).
+- Normally, when known trash is touched as the focus of the clue, and the known trash is on chop, it communicates a *Trash Push*.
+- However, what if the *Trash Pushed* card is two-or-more-away-from-playable?
+This would normally be a *Trash Push Double Finesse* on Bob, but that is unlikely.
+- Instead, we agree that similar to the rules for *5 Color Ejection*, if the *Trash Pushed* card would require two-or-more-blind-plays from Bob, then he interprets the clue as an *Ejection*.
+- After a *Trash Push Ejection*, the clue reciever should *Chop Move* the two-or-more-away-from-playable card.

 <br />

 ## Level 19 - Rarely Used Strategies - Discharges